D Rights of Equity Share holders

 Interest rate risk is the risk that the fair value of future cash flow of the financial instrument may fluctuate because of the change in market interest rates.

-The Company has no significant exposure to price risk arising from investments in mutual funds, as the investments are in debt funds.
+The Company has no significant exposure to price risk arising from investments in mutual funds, as the investments are usually in debt funds.
+Investing in equity shares of companies is based on the concept of value investing.
+While these investments is subject to various risks, stringent norms for investment decisions are in place for minimising risks associated to such investments.

 The Company’s capital management objectives are: a to ensure the Company’s ability to continue as a going concern. b to provide an adequate return to shareholders.